Mark Chapter 2

 1. And the disciples of John and the Pharisees were fasting.
 And they come and say to Him: “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples don’t fast?”

-3. “But the days will come when the bridegroom was taken away from them, and they will fast in those days.
+3. “But the days will come when the bridegroom was taken away from them, and then they will fast in that day.

-4. “No one sews an unshrunk cloth patch on an old cloak; if the patch pulls away from it, (the new from the old) an even worse tear happens.
+4. “No one sews an unshrunk cloth patch on an old cloak.
+And if he does, the patch pulls away from it (the new from the old) an even worse tear happens.

-5. “And no one puts new wine into old wineskins; if they do, the wine breaks the wineskins and the wine and the wineskins will be ruined.
+5. “And no one puts new wine into old wineskins.
+And if he does, the wine will break the wineskins and the wine is ruined, and the wineskins too.
 But new wine is put into new wineskins.

 Lord of the Sabbath